The Ultimutt Labrador Handbook

 Highly processed kibble can really exacerbate the conditions Labradors are more susceptible to.
 A dog fed on a fresh food diet will live on average 32 months longer than a dog fed a dry diet (read more about this on our blog).
 That’s why a fresh Tuggs diet, gently cooked to lock in the nutrition, pre-portioned and tailor-made is a no-brainer for your pooch.

-Promote better digestion for your cockapoo
+Promote better digestion for your Labrador

 Labradors are pretty good at digesting a whole load of things (more so than us humans!) but that’s not to say they can digest anything.
 The human-grade ingredients we include in Tuggs is highly digestible and helps your Labrador thrive in so many ways: providing the protein for growth (particularly muscle growth), a strong heart, and of course, nice and firm poops.
 With ingredients your Labrador can digest, their poop will be less volumous and less stinky.
 Makes picking them up slightly less tedious!